d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

 2 Quick start
 ═════════════

-  The easiest way to install Embark is from Melpa.
-It is highly recommended to also install [Marginalia], so that Embark can offer you preconfigured actions in more contexts.
-For `use-package' users that add Melpa to their `package-archives', the following is a very reasonable starting configuration:
+  The easiest way to install Embark is from GNU ELPA, just run `M-x package-install RET embark RET'.
+(It is also available on MELPA.)
+It is highly recommended to also install [Marginalia] (also available on GNU ELPA), so that Embark can offer you preconfigured actions in more contexts.
+For `use-package' users, the following is a very reasonable starting configuration:

   ┌────
   │ (use-package marginalia